 The biggest—and coolest—change takes place on Front Street between Park and Union.
-The Downtown District Authority (DDA) has closed two blocks to be pedestrian only, allowing for more space to explore the vibrant shopping and dining district.
+The Downtown District Authority (DDA) has closed two blocks to be pedestrian only, allowing for more space to explore the vibrant shopping and dining district (in effect until Sept.18, 2020).
 Take a look at the handy map above to see where you can drive, park, and walk, or visit the DDA website for more information.

 In Traverse City, restaurants and retail stores can be open at a limited capacity (up to 50% for restaurants and 25% for retail) with masks and social distancing guidelines in place.
 You may have to wait to enter your favorite shop or make a reservation at a restaurant for lunch, so be sure to check out their website/social media or give them a call before heading downtown.

 Speaking of dining downtown, it’s now better than ever.
 With expanded space on the sidewalks and into Front Street itself, restaurants can now have additional outdoor seating for patrons.
 And downtown isn’t the only place you can enjoy an al fresco meal: check out our list of outdoor dining spots in Grand Traverse, Benzie, Antrim, and Leelanau counties.
 And if you’re still riding the take-out train, we have a list of to-go restaurants too!

 Clean Hands Rock!

 The DDA stepped up the cleanliness game by installing nine hand washing stations throughout downtown Traverse City at the locations shown above.
 (We still recommend carrying hand sanitizer with you, especially if it comes from one of our awesome distilleries!)